-Lifts: Permitted in some, but not all, disciplines.
-Please refer to specific rules for the Discipline in question.
+Lifts: Please refer to specific rules for the Discipline in question.
 Lifts are defined as: Movements / figures in which both feet of one dancer are off the floor and such figures / movements are performed with the help / physical support of another person for more than one beat.
-Lifts are NOT permitted in Children's divisions unless stated otherwise in the specific rules governing a specific discipline
+Lifts in Children's divisions are not permitted unless stated otherwise in the specific rules governing a specific discipline.

-Drops: Permitted in some, but not all, disciplines.
-Drops are defined as: A movement in which the Lady 'drops' down into a pose that must be supported by her partner in some manner.
-This can be with his hands and arms, or the Lady can use her hands and arms on the Man's waist, leg, etc., to support her own weight.
+Drops: Permitted in all disciplines.
+Drops are defined as: A movement in which the Lady, or the Man, drops' down into a pose that must be supported by her partner in some manner.
+This can be with the help of his or her hands and arms.